franleplant/nosleepjavascript-blog/content/blog/oauth-adventures/index.md

-We are going to use a very simple self contained stateless strategy here, we will cover it in more details in the next section but at a high level what we are doing is setting a persistent cookie (the session cookie) that will travel in all requests from the browser to our local server and that we will use to idenitify users that already identified themselves.
+We are going to use a very simple self contained stateless strategy here, we will cover it in more details in the next section but at a high level what we are doing is setting a persistent cookie (the session cookie) that will travel in all requests from the browser to our local server and that we will use to identify users that already identified themselves.

 ### Step 4: Persistent Session

-There are several ways of handling sessions but in most cases it all boils down to persisting a session across requests and identifyng requests with one or cero sessions, meaning, identifying the already autenticated and identified users that are making requests to our app or simply aknoledging that there is no previously authenticated user.
+There are several ways of handling sessions but in most cases it all boils down to persisting a session across requests and identifying requests with one or zero sessions, meaning, identifying the already authenticated and identified users that are making requests to our app or simply acknowledging that there is no previously authenticated user.

 Sessions are most commonly persisted in the form of a long lived cookie in the browsers and their content might be a session id that is mapped to the session object in a database